itzmeanjan/RandomShake/README.md

 [BINOMIAL dISTRIBUTION] Number of heads in 1,000 flips: 491
 ```

 In case you just want to generate arbitrary many random bytes, there is an API `generate` - which can generate arbitrary many random bytes and it should be fine calling this as many times needed.
+Ratcheting is taken care of under the hood.

-I maintain a few examples of using "RandomShake" API with various C++ STL distributions @ [examples](./examples) directory.
+I maintain a few examples of using "RandomSHAKE" API with various C++ STL distributions @ [examples](./examples) directory.
 You can run them all by `$ make example -j`.